Erik Sowinski: Post-collegiate

-Following college, he joined the Iowa City running store sponsored Running Wild, where he is coached by World Championship medalist Joey Woody.
+Following college, Sowinski joined the Iowa City running store sponsored Running Wild, where he was coached by World Championship medalist Joey Woody.
 During the indoor season of 2013, he entered the Millrose Games 600 metres, where he was expected to be an also-ran behind the more notable Olympians Duane Solomon and Nick Symmonds, who were expecting to chase the American record.
 Strategically following Duane and the unrelated Jarrin Solomon into the final turn, Sowinski then launched one powerful sprint to the finish, not only winning the prestigious race, but taking the American record in 1:15.61.
 Three weeks later, he won the 800 metres at the USA Indoor Track and Field Championships, winning in 1:47.09 ahead of a late charge by Robby Andrews.
-He signed with Nike in May.
-He still works for the running store.
+He signed with Nike in May, while continuing to work for the running store.

-In 2014 he repeated as national indoor champion, which qualified him to represent the United States internationally at the 2014 IAAF World Indoor Championships in Sopot, Poland where he placed 13th.

-At 2016 Shanghai Diamond League, Erik Sowinski placed 8th in tactical race.
+In 2014 he repeated as national indoor champion, which qualified him to represent the United States internationally at the 2014 IAAF World Indoor Championships in Sopot, Poland, where he placed 13th.
+At the 2016 Shanghai Diamond League, Erik Sowinski placed 8th in tactical race.
+At the 2016 World Indoor Championships, he won a bronze medal.

 In 2017, he won the gold medal in the men's 4 × 800 metres relay at the 2017 IAAF World Relays held in Nassau, Bahamas.
 In 2019, Sowinski was also a part of the pacing effort, along with Christian Harrison and Harun Abda, which led to Yomif Kejelcha breaking the Indoor Mile World Record.

-In 2020, Sowinski switched sponsors from Nike to Brooks where he competed as a member of the Brooks Beasts but while maintaining his residence in Iowa City, IA.
-He placed 4th at the USATF Indoor Championships before the outdoor season was cancelled due to COVID-19.
+In 2020, Sowinski switched sponsors from Nike to Brooks where he competed as a member of the Brooks Beasts while maintaining his residence in Iowa City, IA.
+He placed fourth at the USATF Indoor Championships before the outdoor season was cancelled due to COVID-19.
 In 2022, Sowinski continued his sponsorship with Bell Lap Elite.
 On February 17, 2022, Erik paced Olympic Champion Jakob Ingebrigtsen to a new Indoor World Record of 3:30.60.
+The pacing of other athletes has earned Sowinski praise, with several events requesting his pacing services.